mahmuda-begum-v2solutions/vue-form-engine-wc/README.md

 ### 📦 Copy the Built Component into the Demo Project

-To copy the built file into your local consumer app (vue-form-engine-demo), run:
+To copy the built file into your local consumer app (vue-form-engine-demo-local), run:

 ```bash
 npm run clean-create-copy-wc